giyaseddin/tgi-openai-adapter/README.md

 # OpenAI-like Text Generation Inference (TGI) served with FastAPI

-This project provides a FastAPI-based endpoint for text generation using a text generation adapter.
-It allows you to generate multiple text responses for a list of prompts using different text generation models.
+This project provides a FastAPI-based replica for text generation using HuggingFace 🤗 text generation like OpenAI.

+It allows you to generate stream text responses for your messages and serve a model of your choice.

 ## Getting Started

 These instructions will help you set up and run the FastAPI application for text generation.

+Let's make it possible to use [text-generation-inference](https://github.com/huggingface/text-generation-inference) just like [OpenAI](https://platform.openai.com/docs/api-reference/chat/create)

 ### Prerequisites

 - Python 3.7+
 - FastAPI
-- Your text generation adapter
+- Text generation inference

 ### Installation